a327ex/windfield/README.md

 end

 function love.draw()
-  -- Colliders can be drawn for debugging purposes box:draw() ground:draw() end
+  -- The world can be drawn for debugging purposes world:draw() end
 ```